AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/basic-templates.md

 Here are the steps to add parameters to text layers.

 1. Click the **Parameters** button (a "P") next to the name of the text layer for which you want to create parameters.
 The Parameters screen opens.
 The **Common** tab lists each property on the layer and its value.
 Here you can add regular layer parameters.
 1. Click on the **Text** tab.
-Here you can see the RTF at the top; the parameters you add will be beneath that.
+Here you can see the RTF at the top; the parameters you add are beneath that.
 1. To add a parameter, first highlight the value you want to change and click the **Add Parameter** button.
 Make sure you only select the values for commands and not the entire command itself.
 For example, to set a parameter for the font name in the sample RTF above, I would only highlight "Poor Richard" and add a parameter to that, but not also the "\f0."
-When you click **Add Parameter** , it will appear in the list below, and the parameter value will appear in red in the RTF while it is still selected.
-If you need to remove a parameter, click the checkbox next to **On** to turn off that parameter,and it will disappear.
+When you click **Add Parameter** , it appears in the list below, and the parameter value appears in red in the RTF while it is still selected.
+If you need to remove a parameter, click the checkbox next to **On** to turn off that parameter, and it  disappears.
 1. Click to rename your parameter to a more meaningful name.
-1. When you are done, your RTF will be highlighted in green where parameters exist, and your parameter names and values will be listed below.
+1. When you are done, your RTF is highlighted in green where parameters exist, and your parameter names and values are listed below.
 1. Click **Close** to exit the Parameters screen.
 Then press **Save** , to save the template.
 If you are finished editing, press **Close** to exit the Template Basics page.
 1. Click **Preview** to test your template in Dynamic Media Classic.
 To test your text parameters, type new text or new values in the preview window.
 To change the font, you must type the exact RTF name of the font.